DevjithKumar/NMProject_17/README.md

 # NMProject_17
-Email Spam Detection using NLP & Python:
+Email Spam Detection using NLP:

 This project demonstrates how to detect spam emails using **Natural Language Processing (NLP)** and **Machine Learning** techniques in Python.
 The classifier is built using the **Naive Bayes** algorithm and trained on a dataset of labeled SMS messages.